It increases the frequency of bowel movements, increases stool looseness, or both.

-Absolute diarrhea has more bowel movements than normal.
-Therefore, since among healthy people, the maximum amount of daily bowel movements is approximately three.
+Absolute diarrhea has more bowel movements than usual.
+Therefore, among healthy people, the maximum amount of daily bowel movements is approximately three.

 Diarrhea can be defined as any amount of stools greater than three, although some consider that five or more bowel movements are diarrhea.
-“Relative diarrhea” is having more stools than usual.
+“Relative diarrhea” is having more seats than usual.

-Therefore, if an individual who usually has a bowel movement each day begins to have two bowel movements per day, then the relative diarrhea is present, even if there are no more than three or five bowel movements per day, that is, there is no absolute abscess. .
+Therefore, if an individual who usually has a bowel movement each day begins to have two bowel movements, then the relative diarrhea is present, even if there are no more than three or five bowel movements per day; that is, there is no absolute abscess.

-Absolute diarrhea is more difficult to define about the consistency of the stools because the consistency of the stools can vary considerably in healthy individuals depending on their diets.
+Absolute diarrhea is more difficult to define to the consistency of the stools because the surface of the seats can vary considerably in healthy individuals depending on their diets.

-Therefore, people who eat large amounts of vegetables will have looser stools than people who consume few vegetables and / or fruits.
+Therefore, people who eat large amounts of vegetables will have looser stools than people who consume few vegetables and fruits.

 Stools that are liquid or watery are always abnormal and are considered diarrheic.
-Relative diarrhea is easier to define depending on the consistency of the stool.
+Relative diarrhea is easier to define depending on the consistency of the seat.

-Therefore, an individual who develops softer stools than usual has relative diarrhea, even if the stool may be within the range of normality with respect to consistency.
+Therefore, an individual who develops softer stools than usual has relative diarrhea, even if the seat may be within the range of normality concerning consistency.

 Why does diarrhea develop?

-The food that is not digested reaches the small intestine and the colon in liquid form.
+The not digested food reaches the small intestine and the colon in liquid form.
 The lower small intestine and particularly the colon absorb water, converting undigested food into a more or less solid fecal matter.

-Larger amounts of water may be produced in the stool if the stomach and / or small intestine secrete too much fluid, the distal small intestine and colon do not absorb enough water, or the undigested liquid foods pass too quickly through the small intestine and the intestine. colon for enough water to be removed
+More significant amounts of water may be produced in the stool if the stomach and small intestine secrete too much fluid, the distal small intestine and colon do not absorb enough water, or the undigested liquid foods pass too quickly through the small intestine and the intestine. colon for enough water to be removed

 Another way to see the reasons for diarrhea is to divide it into five types:

-- The first is known as secretory diarrhea because too much fluid is secreted in the intestine.
+- The first is secretory diarrhea because too much fluid is secreted in the intestine.

-- The second type is known as osmotic diarrhea in which small molecules that pass into the colon without being digested and absorbed extract water and electrolytes into the colon and stool.
+- The second type is known as osmotic diarrhea.
+Small molecules that pass into the colon without being digested and absorbed extract water and electrolytes into the colon and stool.

-- The third type is known as motility-related diarrhea in which the intestinal muscles are overactive and transport intestinal contents through the intestine without sufficient time to absorb water and electrolytes.
+- The third type is known as motility-related diarrhea.
+The intestinal muscles are overactive and transport intestinal contents through the intestine without sufficient time to absorb water and electrolytes.

 - The fourth type is unusual.
 It is best represented by a condition called collagenous colitis.
 In collagenous colitis, the mechanism of diarrhea may be the inability of the colon to absorb fluids and electrolytes due to extensive scarring of the intestinal lining.
 Inflammation can also play a role.

-- The fifth type of diarrhea is known as inflammatory diarrhea and involves more than one mechanism.
+- The fifth type of diarrhea is inflammatory diarrhea which involves more than one mechanism.

 They also stimulate the coating to secrete fluid but without causing inflammation.

-Inflammation of the small intestine and / or colon by bacteria or by non-bacterial ileitis / colitis can increase the speed with which food passes through the intestines, reducing the time available to absorb water.
+Inflammation of the small intestine and colon by bacteria or non-bacterial ileitis/colitis can increase the speed with which food passes through the intestines, reducing the time available to absorb water.

 Acute diarrhea lasts from a few days to a week.

-It is important to distinguish between acute and chronic diarrhea because they usually have different causes, require different diagnostic tests and require different treatment.
+It is essential to distinguish between acute and chronic diarrhea because they usually have different causes, require further diagnostic tests and require additional treatment.

 Symptoms of chronic diarrhea